MUS3014 : Major Specialist Study: Performance

 |Reflective log||1||M||'Self-Marking' Exercise of Interim recital; failure to submit by deadline will incur a 20% penalty on interim recital result|

 Assessment Rationale And Relationship

-The formative project proposals requires creative research and reflection and the formulation of a plan of study leading to two professional level performances.
+The formative project proposal requires creative research and reflection and the formulation of a plan of study leading to two professional level performances.
 Public recitals provide a forum in which to display technical, musical, expressive and presentational skills developed in the course of the module.

-The assessed written programme notes accompanying your final recital will aid both audience and examiners in appreciating your performance and in understanding your choice of repertoire, and will provide a narrative of your development over the year under an appropriately formulated plan of study; these notes may document your working processes in tuition, practice and research, and include examples of how your regular participation in student performances and workshops and your active attendance at professional concerts may have impacted on these working processes;
+The assessed written programme notes accompanying your final recital will aid both audience and examiners in appreciating your performance and in understanding your choice of repertoire, and will provide a narrative of your development over the year under an appropriately formulated plan of study; these notes may document your working processes in tuition, practice and research, and include examples of how your regular participation in student performances and workshops and your active attendance at professional concerts may have impacted on these working processes.

 Your tutor's report will be available to the assessment panel for consultation at the time of your end-of-year recital.